bmeurant/technical-docs/software-architecture/architectural-styles/layered.md

 ---
 # Layered Architecture

-The **Layered architecture** is an architectural pattern that structures an application by grouping components with similar functionalities into horizontal layers.
+The **Layered architecture** is an [[software-architecture/architectural-styles/|architectural style]] that structures an application by grouping components with similar functionalities into horizontal layers.
 Each layer has a specific responsibility and can only communicate with the layer directly beneath it.
 This clear separation of concerns is the main strength of this model.

 * **Core Principles:**
     * **Separation of Concerns:** Each layer has a well-defined role, which makes the system easier to understand, maintain, and evolve.